gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Ordered-Collections-Of-Data.md

 <!-- Image source:  https://www.draw.io/#G1j_vbvEN5UgNSszrKSPgwA7agvgQdhs1r -->

+### !callout-info

+## Binary Search v Binary Search Trees

+Note that _binary search_ is different than a _binary search tree_.
+Binary search is an algorithm that can be used to find an element in a sorted array.
+A binary search tree is a specific type of tree data structure with special properties maintained for each of its subtrees.

+### !end-callout

 **Deletion** - O(n)

 Similarly to remove an element from an ordered array, we must first find the index of the element to delete and then shift each subsequent element over to the left.